Bright (film): Scrapped sequel

 In December 2017, Netflix ordered a sequel.
 The following month, Netflix confirmed the sequel was moving ahead, with Smith and Edgerton reprising their roles and Ayer directing and writing the script with Evan Spiliotopoulos.
 In August 2018, it was announced the film would begin filming in March 2019 in Germany.
 In September 2019, Lucy Fry revealed that production had been delayed, citing Smith's busy schedule.
-In May 2020, it was reported that Netflix had entered negotiations with Louis Leterrier, director of The Incredible Hulk and Now You See Me, to direct the sequel.
+In May 2020, it was reported that Netflix had entered negotiations with Louis Leterrier to direct the sequel.
 In April 2022, following Smith's altercation with Chris Rock at the Academy Awards, Netflix scrapped the film.

 Anime spin-off

 In June 2021, Netflix announced that an anime spin-off film called Bright: Samurai Soul would be produced.
 It was announced that Kyōhei Ishiguro would direct the film, with Michiko Yokote writing the film's script, Atsushi Yamagata designing the characters, and Arect animating the film.
 The film premiered on October 12, 2021.